Skip to Content

 After spending so much time surrounded by woods and rain forest, being out on the open water on the Ocean King catamaran was a nice change.

-a dad and daughter look for whales over the prow of a catamaran in the shores off of manuel antonio national park.
+A dad and daughter look for whales over the prow of a catamaran in the shores off of manuel antonio national park.

 August was a good time to see all kinds of baby creatures and this extended to marine life.
 Our captain parked for a bit when we caught a mama and baby whale cavorting.
 And we had a family of pod of adult and baby dolphins following the boat for a while.